ngwells/MLproject/README.md

 # MLproject
 ## Machine Learning Coursera project
-All the files are located on the gh-pages branch
+All the code,files are located on the gh-pages branch.

+I submitted links to all three. if you're reading this, change the "master" banch to "gh-pages"

 Thanks